pegnet/docs/index.md

 ## PegNet documentation

-This page containts the documentation for PegNet
+This page contains the documentation for PegNet

 * [White paper](whitepaper.md)